rinigus/osmscout-server/README.md

 tutorial.
 Please install MARISA as a dependency to be able to generate index files for free-text search of the map data.

-Note that since it is planned to extend the server to provide routing as well, the server can at any given time provide data from a single map.
-If you need to cover an area from multiple countries, I suggest to make a joined map using osmconvert (https://wiki.openstreetmap.org/wiki/Osmconvert) as described in https://wiki.openstreetmap.org/wiki/Osmconvert#Parallel_Processing
+While smaller maps lead to faster rendering, if you need to use the server to calculate the routes between countries, it maybe advantageous to generate a map covering multiple countries.
+I suggest to make a joined map using osmconvert (https://wiki.openstreetmap.org/wiki/Osmconvert) as described in https://wiki.openstreetmap.org/wiki/Osmconvert#Parallel_Processing